Provincial Nominee Programs (PNPs)

 Provincial Nominee Programs (PNP) is the fastest-growing economic Canadian immigration pathway.
 Over recent years, the federal government has gradually increased provinces’ yearly allocations for their respective PNPs, exhibiting the increasing importance of these programs within the overall Canadian immigration system.

-PNP streams are a popular option in Canada because they can be the fastest way to permanent residence.
-The eligibility criteria and application procedures vary by province, but PNPs still offer an excellent opportunity for immigrants looking to become Canadian citizens.
+PNP streams are a popular option in Canada because they can be the fastest way to permanent residence PR.

 Canada’s immigration policies are set at the national level, meaning that all the decisions regarding Canadian permanent residence should be approved at the federal level.
 This means that provinces cannot approve this themselves.
 They’re limited to using “nominee programs”.